Historic buildings grant

 Community assets that are listed for their special architectural or historic interest have an important part to play in the well-being and vitality of communities across Wales.

 Their viability and resilience as we face the challenges of climate change is underpinned by routine repair and maintenance.
-Cadw recognises that this work may have been neglected due to the impact of the current pandemic.
-Therefore, the Historic Buildings Maintenance and Repair Capital Grant Programme 2021/22 is intended to offer financial assistance towards the maintenance and repair of historic community assets, such as village and community halls, institutes, libraries, war memorials and places of worship that are open for wider community use.
+Therefore, the Historic Buildings Maintenance and Repair Capital Grant Programme 2022/23 is intended to offer financial assistance towards the maintenance and repair of historic community assets, such as village and community halls, institutes, libraries, war memorials and places of worship that are open for wider community use.

 - clearing rain water gutters, valleys and downpipes